PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

-# Using arm on Debian
+# Using ARM on Debian

 * Untested on other linux flavors